 Watts, Volts, Amps, and Ohms Defined

 Electrical terms and definitions such as watts and volts are set by a system called SI (International System of Units).
 An intergovernmental, international agency called BIPM (Bureau International des Poids et Mesures) sets terms and definitions for weights and measures under this system.
-Over a hundred countries are members or associates of BIPM.
+There are over 100 member states or associates of BIPM.

 The hydraulic (water) analogy is a common method of explaining electrical terms.
 Water flow within a closed-system pipe, or circuit, is compared to electrical flow.
 As with the closed-system pipes, electricity must move in a continuous circuit (or circular fashion) to work.

-A volt represents the "potential difference between two points of a conducting wire carrying a constant current of 1 ampere when the power dissipated between these points is equal to 1 watt."
+A volt, according to BIPM, represents the "potential difference between two points of a conducting wire carrying a constant current of 1 ampere when the power dissipated between these points is equal to 1 watt."
 The symbol for volt is "V."

 Simplified, this means that voltage, compared to water pressure through pipes, is the speed of the electrons as they pass a point within the circuit.